XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Background

 in the form \emph{(from, to, value)}.
-In a \emph{burn-mint} paradigm, tokens are instead burnt -- i.e., transferred to the null address (\emph{0x000}).
-If \( u \) is trying to bridge native tokens in $\mathcal{S}$, there is no call to the \emph{Transfer} method of an ERC20 token contract, but the commitment is in the form of a native transfer of tokens in $\mathcal{S}$ -- i.e., \( tx_{t1}.value = \delta\).
+In a \emph{burn-mint} model, tokens are instead burnt -- i.e., transferred to the null address (\emph{0x000}) -- even though not as common, this is a more secure approach because it avoids creating a honeypot of locked assets in \( \mathcal{S} \).
+If \( u \) is trying to bridge native tokens in $\mathcal{S}$, there is no call to the \emph{Transfer} method of an ERC20 token contract, but the commitment is in the form of a native transfer of tokens in $\mathcal{S}$ -- i.e., \( tx_{t1}.value = q\).
 Once the commitment is created in $\mathcal{S}$, the bridge contract emits an event with commitment data and some additional parameters, such as a unique identifier for the deposit, the beneficiary $u_t$ (the user to which the tokens are intended in $\mathcal{T}$), and the token in $\mathcal{T}$ ($\tau_t$) that represents the same token as \( \tau_s \):

 This event is captured by validators (or relayers) -- off-chain entities responsible for enabling cross-chain interoperability.
 Upon detecting an event on chain \( S \), validators initiate a transaction on the target chain \( T \) to trigger a state change, such that the commitment is part of the new state \( T_{t3} \):